 People are everywhere, and they all have individual tastes.
-The majority of us fit somewhere in the mainstream, but we all demonstrate tendencies in one way or another in some shape or form that could be described as alternative.
+The majority of us fit somewhere in the mainstream, but we all demonstrate tendencies in one way or another that could be described as alternative.
 Whether it's the way we make our tea to the way we style every inch of ourselves, there's usually something about us that is different to the norm.
 When we meet another person who is the same as us, in a world of being the odd one out, an exhilaration occurs, a small rush of pleasant surprise that motivates us to feel good about our life choice.

 This is the institution of community that creates bonding with like-minded individuals.
 When the buzz of being alike in a dissimilar world takes a hold, we enjoy the company of this person just a little bit more.
 We therefore like to spend time with them, and communities provide for this by providing establishments and places of congregation that appeal to unique trends and subcultures.
-From the clubhouse or the local bar that plays your kind of music, each step from one side of society to the other has the same notion of similarity breeds easy bonding and pleasant experience.
+From the clubhouse or the local bar that plays your kind of music, each step from one side of society to the other has the same notion of similarity means easy bonding and pleasant experience.

 Add a continual flow of entertainment and refreshments, all styled in the way of the particular subculture that predominates the establishment, and the cultural relevance is set to appeal to and maintain relationships with like minded people.
 With alternative scene interests, the locality of like-minded individuals may not be adequate to justify a bricks and mortar place of congregation.
 Although the main stream alternative has its bars and nightclubs that play all the latest underground music, there are many scenes which tend to go unheard of until they're discovered online.